aplteam/Tatin/docs/TatinUserSettings.md

 ### May I edit the file?

-Of course, you are free to edit that file with any editor.
+Of course you are free to edit that file with any editor.
 However, keep in mind that you are in charge of making sure that the contents of the file is valid JSON5[^JSON5]: if it's not, Tatin will crash.

 If you are familiar with JSON5 syntax and want to edit the file it is recommended to use: